MichelleCordeiro/rocketseat-explorer/stage-10-api-restful/api/Readme.md

  - migrations
  - primary key and foreign key
  - operador like
+ - inner join
- - where and whereIn filters
+ - where, whereLike and whereIn filters
+ - orderBy
- - Inner Join
+ - groupBy

 <br>